-- (1) Stop the engine, pull out the dipstick and check the oil level. - (2) The oil surface line on the dipstick should be between H and L. If below L, remove the filler cap and add engine oil through the oil level. - (3) Take the oil level gauge out again, and check the oil level. - Change the oil if it is marked dirty or discolored. - ▲ Oil level is to be checked with the truck placed at flat level and at least 3 minutes after the engine stopped. - ▲ Do not touch hot components or allow hot oil to contact your skin. - When using oil of different brands from the previous one, be sure to drain all the previous oil before adding the new engine oil. - On DPF-equipped engines, part of the fuel may get mixed with engine oil during the regenerating process. - This may dilute the oil and increase its quantity.
-If the oil rises above the oil level gauge upper limit, it means the oil has been diluted too much, resulting in a trouble.
-In such case, immediately change the oil for new one. - If the interval of DPF regeneration becomes 5 hours or less, be sure to change the oil for new one.
+- (1) Stop the engine, pull out the dipstick and check the oil level. - (2) The oil surface line on the dipstick should be between H and L. If below L, remove the filler cap and add engine oil through the oil level. - (3) Take the oil level gauge out again, and check the oil level. - Change the oil if it is marked dirty or discolored. - ▲ Oil level is to be checked with the truck placed at flat level and at least 3 minutes after the engine stopped. - ▲ Do not touch hot components or allow hot oil to contact your skin. - When using oil of different brands from the previous one, be sure to drain all the previous oil before adding the new engine oil.

-6) CHECK FAN BELT TENSION
+6) CHECK FAN BELT